mkp170791/numpy/doc/neps/nep-0003-math_config_clean.rst

 least) [1] This causes problems because modifying or adding configuration on existing platforms break the implicit assumption, without a clear solution.

-For example, on windows, when numpy is built with mingw, it would be nice to enforce the configuration sizeof(long double) == sizeof(double) because mingw uses the MS runtime, and the MS runtime does not support long double.
+For example, on windows, when numpy_demo is built with mingw, it would be nice to enforce the configuration sizeof(long double) == sizeof(double) because mingw uses the MS runtime, and the MS runtime does not support long double.
 Unfortunately, doing so breaks the mingw math function detection, because of